-and nomination committee.
+Specifically with respect to the variable remuneration, the assessment of the performance targets is discussed and analysed in a meeting of the remuneration and nomination committee.
 The variable remuneration can only be granted if the performance targets were met during the reference period.
-The extent to which the annual targets are met is assessed at least once a year, usually within two months after the end of the financial year.
+The result of the annual targets is assessed at least once a year, usually within two months after the end of the financial year.
 The extent to which the financial criteria were met is checked after the closure of the financial year on the basis of the accounting and financial data that are analysed in the audit committee.
 The assessment of the non-financial criteria is done by the remuneration and nomination committee on the basis of a reasoned proposal of either the chairperson of the board of directors (if it concerns the performance of the CEO) or the CEO in consultation with the chairperson of the board of directors (if it concerns the performance of the other members of the management committee).
 The remuneration and nomination committee subsequently presents their advice and proposal for remuneration to the board of directors.
 The board of directors grants the variable remuneration to every member of the management committee who qualifies on the basis of the result achieved.